jackvandeleuv/fire_risk_index/README.md

 3) clean_public.ipynb
 4) match_clean_fire_data.ipynb

-After running all four notebooks in order, you can run any of the other notebooks.
+After running all four notebooks in order, you can run the other notebooks from the analytics or modeling directories in any order.